+Radian Guaranty's Risk-to-capital as of June 30, 2020 was 13.3 to 1.
 Radian Guaranty is not expected to need additional capital to satisfy state insurance regulatory requirements in their current form.
 See Note 15 of Notes to Unaudited Condensed Consolidated Financial Statements, "Overview-COVID-19 Impacts" and "Item 1A.
 Risk Factors" for more information about our statutory and PMIERs requirements and the potential effects of increased defaults due to the COVID-19 pandemic.

 Private mortgage insurers, including Radian Guaranty, are required to comply with the PMIERs to remain approved insurers of loans purchased by the GSEs.
 Radian Guaranty currently is an approved mortgage insurer under the PMIERs.
-At March 31, 2020, Radian Guaranty's Available Assets under the current PMIERs financial requirements totaled approximately \$4.1 billion, resulting in excess available resources or a "cushion" of \$1.1 billion, or 38%, over its Minimum Required Assets of \$2.9 billion.
+At June 30, 2020, Radian Guaranty's Available Assets under the current PMIERs financial requirements totaled approximately \$4.2 billion, resulting in a cushion of \$1.0 billion, or 31%, over its Minimum Required Assets of \$3.2 billion.

-The chart below summarizes our "cushion" under the PMIERs and Radian's excess available resources as of March 31, 2019, December 31, 2019 and March 31, 2020, calculated based on the PMIERs financial requirements in effect for each date shown.
+The following chart summarizes our cushion under the PMIERs and Radian's excess available resources as of June 30, 2019, December 31, 2019 and June 30, 2020, calculated based on the PMIERs financial requirements in effect for each date shown.
+Our PMIERs cushion as of June 30, 2020 includes the benefit from our reinsurance agreement with Eagle Re 2020-1 effective February 2020 and the transfer of \$200 million of cash and marketable securities from Radian Group in exchange for a surplus note in the same amount in January 2020, partially offset by an increase in Minimum Required Assets due to the termination of the intercompany reinsurance agreement with Radian Reinsurance.

 Our excess available resources include our unsecured revolving credit facility and holding company liquidity.
-Our PMIERs cushion as of March 31, 2020 includes the benefit from our reinsurance agreement with Eagle Re 2020-1 effective February 2020 and the transfer of \$200 million of cash and marketable securities from Radian Group in exchange for a surplus note in the same amount in January 2020, partially offset by an increase in Minimum Required Assets due to the termination of the intercompany reinsurance agreement with Radian Reinsurance.
-While these resources may be utilized to enhance Radian Guaranty's PMIERs cushion, the impact of the COVID-19 pandemic could affect our ability to remain compliant with the PMIERs financial requirements as the increase in defaults and resulting increase to our Minimum Required Assets could reduce or potentially exhaust our PMIERs "cushion" or exceed our Available Assets.
+While these resources may be utilized to enhance Radian Guaranty's PMIERs cushion, the impact of the COVID-19 pandemic could affect our ability to remain compliant with the PMIERs financial requirements as the increase in defaults and resulting increase to our Minimum Required Assets could reduce or potentially exhaust our PMIERs cushion or exceed our Available Assets.
 See "Item 1A.
 Risk Factors" for additional information.